Meet the Brand New International Cartilage Repair Society Registry

 Next, the clinician selects the Patient-Reported Outcome Measure (PROM) appropriate for the patient to complete electronically.
 Once the patient takes the assessment, outcome scores are calculated, complications are noted, and the scores become visible to both patient and doctor.
 Click here to see the full ICRS user guide.
 And, because the registry is international, it is available in six different languages.

-The ICRS Executive Board for 2016 to 2018 consists of President Kenneth Zaslav, 1st Vice President Alberto Gobbi, 2nd Vice President Tom Minas, Secretary General Elizaveta Kon, Treasurer Daniels Grande, and Past President Norimasa Nakamura.
-Learn more about each Board Members by clicking here.
+The ICRS Executive Board for 2016 to 2018 consists of President Kenneth Zaslav, 1st Vice President Alberto Gobbi, 2nd Vice President Tom Minas, Secretary-General Elizaveta Kon, Treasurer Daniels Grande, and Past President Norimasa Nakamura.
+Learn more about each Board Member by clicking here.

 Source: ICRS Patient Registry